Stand Up (Jethro Tull album)

-Stand Up is the second studio album by British rock band Jethro Tull, released in 1969.
-It was the first Jethro Tull album to feature guitarist Martin Barre, who would go on to become the band's longtime guitarist until its initial dissolution in 2012.
-Before recording sessions for the album began, the band's original guitarist Mick Abrahams departed the band as a result of musical differences with frontman and primary songwriter Ian Anderson; Abrahams wanted to stay with the blues rock sound of their 1968 debut, This Was, while Anderson wished to add other musical influences such as folk rock.
+Stand Up, released in 1969, is the second studio album by British rock band Jethro Tull.
+It was the first Jethro Tull album to feature guitarist Martin Barre, who would go on to become the band's longtime guitarist until its initial dissolution in 2011.
+Before recording sessions for the album began, the band's original guitarist Mick Abrahams departed from the band as a result of musical differences with frontman and primary songwriter Ian Anderson; Abrahams wanted to stay with the blues rock sound of their 1968 debut, This Was, while Anderson wished to add other musical influences such as folk rock.

-Stand Up represents the first album project on which Anderson was in full control of the music and lyrics.
-The result was an eclectic album with various styles and instrumentation appearing in its songs.
+As a result of Abrahams' departure, Anderson was the sole songwriter on all of the album's tracks, with the exception of the jazz fusion cover of J.S.
+Bach's Bourrée in E minor.
+Anderson's songwriting sees the album shift musically away from the blues rock of This Was, instead favoring more layered and poignant songs drawing influences from folk artists such as Roy Harper, Pentangle and Bert Jansch.
+However, the album does retain some blues rock influences on tracks such as side openers "A New Day Yesterday" and "Nothing Is Easy".

-The album quickly went to No. 1 on the UK charts, further launching the band's career, while the non-album single "Living in the Past" peaked at No. 3.
-The album was also Jethro Tull's first success in the United States, reaching No. 20 on the Billboard 200.
+The album was released 25 July, and was No. 1 on the UK albums chart the following week, 3 August, following up on the success of the non-album single "Living in the Past", which had reached No. 3 in the UK singles chart on the day the album was released.
+The album was Jethro Tull's first success in the United States, reaching No. 20 on the Billboard 200.